 This project was entered in the LSAA 2018 Design Awards (Cat 1, 1405)

 Technical challenges from our perspective where mainly based around design intent and ensuring we could maintain this, whilst managing the overall buildability of the structure to ensure we could build within councils limited budget.
 We achieved this by working with Council and discussing design changes openly to ensure everyone involved was on the same page.
-The total Surface area of the Polycarbonate roof panels is 86 m2.

 A big factor was in reducing the weight of the overall roof which was originally specified as Glass, the original roof weight alone dropped by 68%.
 This was reduced without sacrificing strength as the impact resistance of the polycarbonate panel was higher than the specified glass paneling.

 Our team played a pivotal role with liaising between Brisbane councils structural engineering and architecture team.